Jake Heggie: Education and musical training

 As a teenager, Heggie studied composition privately with Ernst Bacon from 1977 to 1979.
 After graduating from high school, he spent two years studying at the American University in Paris.
-He later continued his studies at University of California, Los Angeles (UCLA), where his teachers included Roger Bourland, Paul Des Marais, David Raksin, and Paul Reale, and where he won the Henry Mancini Award in 1987.
-Heggie graduated from UCLA with a Bachelor of Arts in 1984 and returned for graduate school from 1986 to 1988.
+He later continued his studies at University of California, Los Angeles (UCLA), where his teachers included Roger Bourland, Paul Des Marais, David Raksin, and Paul Reale.
+He graduated from UCLA with a Bachelor of Arts in 1984 and returned for graduate school from 1986 to 1988, where he won the Henry Mancini Award in 1987.

 Heggie's most significant teacher during his studies at UCLA was Johana Harris, widow of composer Roy Harris.

 "She was a magnificent teacher, a brilliant artist in every way, and she was nurturing and encouraging," said Heggie in a 2015 interview with Opera News.
 "She wanted you to have a broad recognition of what the world had to offer in literature, music, art, food, and daily life.
 She was all about unleashing inspiration, trusting instincts, opening up your heart and soul to possibility.
 And she saw something in me as an artist and as a composer that I didn't see or recognize in myself."

-Having developed a personal relationship, Harris and Heggie married in 1982.